 - Some have a lot of reviews saying that they’re not all that loud.

 All will detect water somewhere in the 1/32” to 1/16” deep range.
 That’s actually a little oversensitive for us, as even a few drops of water from changing the speed log to the dummy plug when at anchor or a tiny leak in a hatch would set it off.
-But the gizmo can be set up so it’s not quite in the lowest point of the bilge (what we did – it takes a couple gallons of water to trigger the alarm) or you could glue a small strip of wood to one end of the bottom so that it would take more than just a few drops of water to sound the alarm (we don’t want a lot of nuisance alarms).
+But you can set up the gizmo it’s not quite in the lowest point of the bilge.
+This is what we did.
+It takes a couple gallons of water to trigger the alarm.
+Or you could glue a small strip of wood to one end of the bottom so that it would take more than just a few drops of water to sound the alarm (we don’t want a lot of nuisance alarms).

-We chose the Zircon Leak Alert Electronic Water Detectors – they float, have a low battery alert, are small and are loud (from our test, I’d say they’re on a par with most smoke detectors which is plenty loud to wake us up or be heard anywhere on the boat).
-They can be turned off by drying the contacts and can be used again after they’ve gone off once.
+We chose the Zircon Leak Alert Electronic Water Detectors.
+They float, have a low battery alert, are small and are loud.
+From our test, I’d say they’re on a par with most smoke detectors which is plenty loud to wake us up or be heard anywhere on the boat).
+You can turn them off by drying the contacts.
+And you can use them again once they have gone off once.

 Dave and I got one for each hull/bilge.
 Depending on your boat and bilge configuration, you might want additional water detectors near a fresh water tank or near your holding tank to tell you of problems in those areas too.
 They are relatively inexpensive so are a cost-effective early warning system.